• Style

 Share:

-The New Land Rover Defender After Two Years
+The New Land Rover Defender After Three Years

-I've been the owner of the new Land Rover Defender for two years.
+I've been the owner of the new Land Rover Defender for two years (written January 2023).
 I have used it for what it was designed for; long motorway drives, winding and swooping A roads, narrow rough country lanes, floods, snow, ice and occasional off-road.
 I bought it as I needed a tough and reliable car which would be highly capable on poor roads and rough terrain, and that is precisely, with a few reservations (read on), what the new Defender has proved to be.

 At the launch of the new Land Rover Defender at Gaydon in September 2019